-I have very fond memories of ordering Lobster Pot Pie every Fall at “The Baltic”, a small hotel and restaurant in downtown Point Richmond, California.
-After a long, cold day sailing on the waters of San Francisco Bay nothing is better than the creamy goodness of a Lobster Pot Pie and a glass of our white Rhône blend, “Aubade”.
+I have fond memories of ordering Lobster Pot Pie at “The Baltic”, a small hotel and restaurant in downtown Point Richmond.
+After a long, cold day sailing the waters of San Francisco Bay there is nothing better than the creamy goodness of a Lobster Pot Pie and a glass of our white blend.

 - 1 tbs olive oil

 - 1 medium carrot, trimmed and cut into 1/2″ pieces